« Make Your Life Gezellig with Skookum Handmade | Home | I now enter Phase II of Learn to Bake. »

-April in Paris, bánh mì in blossom
+April in Paris, banh mi in blossom

-I wish I could remember how I stumbled on it, but I recently found RK Chin’s excellent list of all the various bánh mì joints in town.
+I wish I could remember how I stumbled on it, but I recently found RK Chin’s excellent list of all the various banh mi joints in town.
 On the list, I saw the recently opened Paris Sandwich, and I was intrigued enough to send my husband off to track it down.

 Well, it was so good I made him go back again a couple days later.
 And, realizing it had been quite some time since I did a restaurant review, here’s the resulting photo spread:

-First, bánh mì with meatballs (exterior).
+First, banh mi with meatballs (exterior).

-You can see they’re pretty generous with the vegetables, but they just lack the pickled snap of the vegetables in my favorite bánh mì from à Châu Deli.
-(Wow, this post is truly an exercise in learning all the foreign characters on my keyboard.)
+You can see they’re pretty generous with the vegetables, but they just lack the pickled snap of the vegetables in my favorite banh mi from A Chau Deli.
+(Ed. note: this post originally had all the correct accents, but they went haywire.)

-And now, the bánh mì with meatballs (interior).
-I haven’t had a meatball bánh mì before, so I don’t have much to compare it to.
+And now, the banh mi with meatballs (interior).
+I haven’t had a meatball banh mi before, so I don’t have much to compare it to.
 Anyway, not great, but still pretty good.

 Right after that photographed bite, I got a couple bites with chilies in them.
 I’m not a spicy food pansy, but goddamn, this was OW OW OW OMG MAKE IT STOP hot.